ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * `TurboSHAKE128()`: Creates a new TurboSHAKE128 XOF instance with domain separation parameter 0x1F.
 This function produces an extensible output function (XOF) that can generate arbitrary-length outputs.

 * `.update(data)`: Absorbs the provided data into the XOF state.
-The data is processed sequentially and updates the internal state of the XOF.
+Data is processed sequentially and updates the internal state of the XOF.

 * `.read(length)`: Squeezes the specified number of bytes from the XOF's output.
 Each call continues from where the previous read left off, producing a continuous stream of pseudorandom bytes.